HBehery/heygen_sim/README.md

 1. Download the `client.js` file from the repository.
 2. Import the `client.js` file into any JavaScript project in order to utilize the client library functions.
 Ensure that the `node-fetch` is installed (`npm install node-fetch`)

-Note: To allow for customers to make requests to any API through the client library, it uses relative links throughout its requests to the server.
+Note: To allow for customers to make requests to any API through the client library, it uses relative links for its requests to the server.
 As a result, defining an environment variable or proxy link in your codebase to redirect outgoing requests to a different API can be done.

 ### Running the Server and React Implementation